 As we start to feel the impact of coronavirus on our mental health, it is incredibly important that we take action now.
 Demand for our vital support and services will grow – and we must be equipped to meet it.
 However, many of our fundraising events have understandably been cancelled, and all of our shops are closed.
 We need your support now more than ever.

-We recently ran a survey to find out how the coronavirus pandemic and the lockdown was affecting people’s mental health, to help us better understand how we can support people during this uncertain time.
+We ran a survey to find out how the coronavirus pandemic was affecting people's mental health, to help us understand how we can support people during this uncertain time.
 Our findings show that new mental health problems have developed and existing mental health problems have worsened.

 Whether you're a key worker, adjusting to remote working, wondering how to support staff caring for children or struggling with being furloughed, we're here for you.
 Take a look at our resources to support you and your teams while at work.